Isaac-DeFrain/PassGenMan/README.md

 # PassGenMan

-Simple password generator and manager
+Simple password generator and manager.

+Focus is on simplicity, security, reliability, and verifiability.

+Extensively utilizes property based testing.

 ## Description